 The State funds its two main retirement systems the Public Employee's Retirement System (PERS) and the Teachers Retirement System (TRS) as both an employer and by providing assistance payments to limit the percentage of payroll that participating employers need to pay.
 These limits were established by Senate Bill 125 in 2008 at 22% for PERS and 12.56% for TRS.
-The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$185.6 million in 2018 to \$865.7 million in FY 2039 if the retirement plans earn 8% on pre-funded benefit payments in the trusts.
-The growth in annual debt payment is significantly increased if the State's earnings rate in the trusts diminishes, for example the states total payments increase by \$8.4 billion at an earnings rate of 7%, \$15.6 billion at an earnings rate of 6% and \$22 billion at an earnings rate of 5%.
-These payment curves are reflected in the chart below.
+The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$298.5 million in 2019 to over \$800 million in FY 2039 if the retirement plans earn 8% on pre-funded benefit payments in the trusts.
+The growth in annual debt payment is significantly increased if the State's earnings rate in the trusts diminishes, for example the states total required assistance payments increase by approximately 70% if the earnings rate drops by 1%.

-After reviewing the State's debt and fiscal position and comparing the State's practices with the best practices of other states:
+After reviewing the State's debt, revenue volatility and fiscal position and comparing the State's experience and practices with the best practices of other states:

-- The state recognizes that using "Debt Service as a % of general government spending (or revenues)" is a better measure of an entity's debt burden.
+• The state recognizes that using "Debt Service as a % of general government spending (or revenues)" is a better measure of an entity's debt burden.
 The ratio illustrates the relative portion debt service represents of total state annual expenses or state resources.
 Recognizing the volatile nature of State revenues the State Bond Committee has adopted a formal policy with a range of percentage of revenue (or expenses) target level between 5% and 8%.
-The ratio should include debt service paid on general obligation bonds, securitized lease obligations, and other subject to appropriation obligations of the general fund that have been securitized. - The State has historically used revenue classified as "unrestricted general fund revenue" in the State's semi-annual Revenue Sources Book (RSB) as the basis of determining revenue available for debt service.
-This revenue number doesn't include large amounts of current year revenue that is available for appropriation, but has historically been saved or used for non-primary government purpose and therefore classified as restricted.
+The ratio should include debt service paid on general obligation bonds, securitized lease obligations, and other subject to appropriation obligations of the general fund that have been securitized.

+- The State has historically used revenue classified as UGF in the State's semi-annual Revenue Sources Book (RSB) as the basis of determining revenue available for debt service.
+This revenue number doesn't include large amounts of current year revenue that is available for appropriation, but has historically been saved or used for non-primary government purpose and therefore customarily classified as restricted.
 Beginning in the Fall 2015 RSB a table titled "Current-Year Revenue Subject to Appropriation" was included to highlight the magnitude of the omission of revenues.
-In the Fall 2016 RSB, fiscal year 2017 unrestricted revenue projections are \$1,446.7 million while revenue subject to appropriation is \$5,161.5 million. - The State Bond Committee shall continue to monitor other ongoing commitments of the general fund including the School Debt Reimbursement Program, the Veteran's Mortgage Program, PERS and TRS system funding requirements, and any other quantifiable multi-year obligation of the state to pay or reimburse on outstanding liabilities. - The school debt reimbursement program is currently unavailable to new bond authorizations.
-While state law doesn't require that municipalities pursue refinancing opportunities on bonds subject to reimbursement from the State, the State Bond Committee will continue to monitor opportunities and encourage municipalities to refinance and reduce the State's appropriation requirements.
-For communities that use the Alaska Municipal Bond Bank this already happens, but is less certain for independent issuers. - The State's reported broad fiscal position as reflected in the Revenue Sources Book, Comprehensive Annual Financial Report, and official budgetary analysis largely determines debt capacity.
-In the current environment of recurring fiscal imbalance between available revenues and expenditures the State's capacity for new debt without further credit degradation is extremely limited.
+In the Fall 2017 RSB, fiscal year 2018 UGF revenue projections are \$2,081.6 million while revenue subject to appropriation is \$7,131.4 million.
+If portions of this revenue, or new revenues are generated and are reclassified as unrestricted there will be positive impacts on the State's debt capacity. - The State Bond Committee shall continue to monitor other ongoing commitments of the general fund including the School Debt Reimbursement Program, the Veteran's Mortgage Program, PERS and TRS system funding requirements, and any other quantifiable multi-year obligation of the state to pay or reimburse on outstanding liabilities. - While state law doesn't require that municipalities pursue refinancing opportunities on bonds subject to reimbursement from the State, the State Bond Committee will continue to monitor opportunities and encourage municipalities to refinance and reduce the State's appropriation requirements. - The State's reported broad fiscal position as reflected in the Revenue Sources Book, Comprehensive Annual Financial Report, and official budgetary analysis largely determines debt capacity.
+In the current environment of recurring UGF fiscal imbalance between available UGF revenues and unrestricted expenditures the State's capacity for new debt without further credit degradation is extremely limited.